Elkjøp-ligaen (men's handball)

-REMA 1000-ligaen (Eliteserien i håndball for menn) is the premier men's professional handball league for Norwegian handball clubs.
+Elkjøp-ligaen (Eliteserien i håndball for menn) is the premier men's professional handball league for Norwegian handball clubs.
 It is administered by the Norwegian Handball Federation, and the winners are recognized as Norwegian champions.
 It was established in 1966, and it is currently contested by fourteen teams.
 Sandefjord TIF, is the championship's most successful team with nine titles, followed by Oppsal and Elverum with six titles.
 Elverum is also the most successful in the playoffs with 11 titles.

-Starting 2023/2024-season, the league consists of the following 14 teams.
-Kolstad Håndball is the defending champion.
+Starting with the 2023-2024 season, the league expanded from 12 to 14 teams.
+As of 2026, Elverum is the defending champion.